LIME: Link-based user-item Interaction Modeling with decoupled xor attention for Efficient test time scaling: Experimental Results

-We cannot launch naive target attention (candidate against user history) directly for long user histories and large numbers of candidates to rank.
-But such powerful models can serve as our skyline goal on performance.
+While we cannot launch naive target attention (candidate against user history) directly for long user histories and large numbers of candidates to rank.
+But such powerful models can serve as our skyline goal on performance. \textbf{MHA Skyline} computes a single layer of target attention between candidate items and user history items. \textbf{HSTU Skyline} computes 3 layers of causal self attention and cross attention at each layer, between the candidate items and user history items.